qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 It has benefits:

 - It avoids security issues related to control flow hijacking.
-A native application's stack is in memory.
-An out-of-bound write can change the return function address on stack, causing it to execute wrong code.
-Mitigations such as [data execution prevention](https://en.wikipedia.org/wiki/Executable_space_protection) (DEP) and [stack smashing protection](https://en.wikipedia.org/wiki/Buffer_overflow_protection#Random_canaries) (SSP) are not needed in Wasm.
+A native application's stack is in memory, so out-of-bound write can change the return code address on stack, causing it to execute wrong code.
+There are protections such as [data execution prevention](https://en.wikipedia.org/wiki/Executable_space_protection) (DEP) and [stack canary](https://en.wikipedia.org/wiki/Buffer_overflow_protection#Random_canaries) and [address space layout randomization](https://en.wikipedia.org/wiki/Address_space_layout_randomization) (ASLR).
+These are not needed in Wasm.
 [See also](https://webassembly.org/docs/security/)
 - It allows the runtime to optimize stack layout without changing program behavior.

 But it also have downsides: